-Undergraduates may pursue a preapproved Individually-Designed Major (IDM).
-The degree conferred is Bachelor of Science with an Individually Designed Major in Engineering: Atmosphere/Energy.
+Undergraduates may pursue a major in Engineering with a subplan of Atmosphere/Energy.
+The degree conferred is Bachelor of Science in Engineering: Atmosphere/Energy.

 The Atmosphere/Energy (A/E) undergraduate major provides a curriculum that prepares undergraduates for a master's degree program of the same name as well as careers in industry, research, consulting, government, non-governmental organizations and academia.
 The A/E degree is NOT an ABET-accredited degree.
 ABET accreditation is advantageous for entering certain specific design-oriented engineering fields, but our experience has been that the major job opportunities for students with an A/E degree do not require an accredited undergraduate degree.